cdli-gh/annodoc/index.md

 	8	u4	u4.d	day	6	TERM	laborers are the "commodity" here
 	9	1-šè	1=še	1=TERM	8	nummod

+In transactions with morphologically marked (or annotated) copular predicate, this is the head (not the commodity)

+	# Jagersma, Chap.
+9 (36)
+	# ‘Fifteen rams: this is income of the second day (lit. “day two”); seven rams: this is of the third (lit. “day three”).’
+	# (CTMMA I 8 1-2; D; 21)
+	1	15	15	15	2	nummod
+	2	udu	udu	ram	3	ABS	morphologically unmarked
+	3	mu-DU	mu.DU.r	income	0	root	copular predicate; this is head because of explicit copula 4	u4	u4.d	day	3	GEN
+	5	2-kam	min=ak='am	two=GEN=be:3N.S	4	nummod
+	7	7	7	7	8	nummod
+	8	udu	udu	ram	9	ABS
+	9	u4	u4.d	day	3	parataxis
+	10	3-kam	eš=ak='am	three=GEN=be:3N.S	9	GEN

+	# Jagersma, Chap.
+9 (52)
+	# ‘three pounds of copper: it is of two shekels of silver.’
+	# (RA 73 p.1-22 2:1-2; I; 24)
+	1	3	eš	three	2	nummod
+	2	uruda	uruda	copper	6	ABS
+	3	ma-na	ma.na	pound	2	appos
+	5	2	min	two	6	nummod
+	6	kù	kù.g	silver	0	root	morphologically marked copula
+	7	giĝ4-kam	giĝ4=ak='am	shekel=GEN=be:3N.S	6	appos

+	# Jagersma, Chap.
+9 (53)
+	# ‘Its furrows are 25 (in number).’
+	# (DP 395 1:7; L; 24)
+	1	absin3-bé	absin3=be=Ø	furrow=its=ABS	2	ABS
+	2	25-am6	25=Ø='am	25=ABS=be:3N.S	0	root

+TBC: is that systematically applied and recognizable from MTAAC morphology?

+"graded commodities":
+In order to arrive at principled annotation in case of multiple (potential) commodities, assume the following preference:

+	typical product > unit or amount representing a typical product > commodities in a broader sense (labour, people) > "currency" (i.e., silver)

+	# Jagersma, Chap.
+9 (39)
+	# ‘with two pounds of wool per (lit. “in one”) shekel of silver’
+	# (Nik 1:300 3:4-4:1; L; 24)
+	1	kù	kù.g	silver	5	LOC
+	2	giĝ4	giĝ4	shekel	1	appos	unit
+	3	1-a	diš='a	one=LOC	2	nummod
+	5	siki	siki	wool	0	ABL	the commodity is the wool, the silver is the (equivalent of) currency 6	ma-na	ma.na	pound	5	appos
+	7	2-ta	min=ta	two=ABL	6	nummod

+	# Jagersma, Chap.
+9 (42)
+	# ‘with five hides per (lit. “in”) two shekels of silver’
+	# (Nik 1:230 5:2-3; L; 24)
+	1	kù	kù.g	silver	5	LOC
+	2	giĝ4	giĝ4	shekel	1	appos	unit
+	3	2-a	min='a	two=LOC	2	nummod
+	5	kuš	kuš	hide	0	root
+	6	5-ta	ja=ta	five=ABL	5	nummod

+	# Jagersma, Chap.
+9 (54)
+	# ‘Three hundred pairs of shoes: its bull’s hides are thirty (in number).’
+	# (TuT 83 1-2; L; 21)
+	1	300	300	300	2	nummod
+	2	kuše-sír	e.sír	shoe	0	root	commodity => head
+	3	é-ba-an	é-ba-an	pair	2	appos	unit
+	5	kuš	kuš	hide	7	ABS
+	6	gu4-bé	gu4.r=ak=be=Ø	bull=GEN=its=ABS	5	GEN
+	7	30-àm	30=Ø='am	30=ABS=be:3N.S	2	parataxis	in accordance with translation

+	# Jagersma, Chap.
+9 (55)
+	# ‘540 bundles of reed; with 36 (bundles) in each of its bales: its bales are 15 (in number).’
+	# (BAOM 2 p.
+39:116 1-3; U; 21)
+	1	540	540	540	2	nummod
+	2	sa	sa	bundle	3	nmod	unit
+	3	ge	ge	reed	0	root
+	5	gu-niĝin2-ba	gu.niĝin2=be='a	bale=its=LOC	9	LOC
+	6	36-ta	36=ta	36=ABL	9	nummod
+	8	gu-niĝin2-bé	gu.niĝin2=be=Ø	bale=its=ABS	9	ABS
+	9	15-àm	15=Ø='am	15=ABS=be:3N.S	3	parataxis	according to translation

+These preferences are overridden by explicit or annotated morphology:

+	# Jagersma, Chap.
+9 (45)
+	# ‘one-third of a pound and three shekels of silver (as payment) for damaged fleeces’
+	# (Nik 1:295 1:1; L; 24)
+	1	⅓ša	šuššana	one.third	2	nummod
+	2	giĝ4	giĝ4	shekel	0	root	currency, not commodity, but morphological analysis emphasizes that the commodity is adnominal, hence head
+	3	3	eš	three	4	nummod
+	4	kù	kù.g	silver	2	appos	implicit conjunction
+	5	bar	bar	fleece	2	GEN	this is the more likely commodity, but we follow the annotated morphology 6	dúb-ba	dúb-Ø-'a=ak	damage-NFIN-NOM=GEN	5	amod

 ### Complex numerals